Keeping Washington Clean and Evergreen

 - Must possess and maintain a valid driver’s license.

 We highly encourage you to apply even if you do not have some (or all) of the desired experience below.

 Note: Having some (or all) of this desired experience may make your application more competitive in a highly competitive applicant pool.

-- Demonstrated skill in writing and preparing presentations, and the ability to present technically complex information in a way that is understandable to the audience.
+- Demonstrated skill in writing and preparing presentations and scientific reports, and the ability to present technically complex information in a way that is understandable to the audience.

 Ecology seeks diverse applicants: We view diversity, equity, inclusion, and respect through a broad lens including race, ethnicity, class, age, religion, sexual orientation, gender identity, immigration status, military background, language, education, life experience, physical disability, neurodiversity, and intersectional identities.
 Qualified candidates from all backgrounds are encouraged to apply.